French companies, unions question Hollande's new vision

 A spokeswoman for the German finance ministry said the proposals were “important” and that Germany had “a great deal of respect for the efforts and reform measures that have been announced.”

-Additional reporting by Elizabeth Pineau in Paris and Stephen Brown and Noah Barkin in Berlin; Editing by Peter Graff, Giles Elgood and Anna Willard
+Additional reporting by Stephen Brown and Noah Barkin in Berlin; Editing by Giles Elgood and Anna Willard